shivalkarrahul/ci-cd-workshop/README.md

 * easy to miss resources
 * painful if you created many items

-So the script below is provided **only to save your time** and ensure everything is deleted cleanly.
+So the commands below are provided **only to save your time** and ensure everything is deleted cleanly.

-Now, go to AWS Console → Click CloudShell icon (top right) Then run the commands below.
+Before connecting, ensure you're working from AWS CloudShell, not from the ci-cd-workshop-build-server or ci-cd-workshop-backend-server EC2 instance.
+If unsure, simply type **exit** to start a fresh CloudShell session.

 ### 🚀 **9.1 Export Variables**